UW-Hydro/VIC/docs/Documentation/Routing/RoutingInput.md

 * * *

-## Fditing the Source Code for Specific Basins
+## Editing the Source Code for Specific Basins

 The [routing code](RunRouting.md) uses hard coded array dimensions.
 Before [compilation](RunRouting.md) the user should check in rout.f that **NROW** and **NCOL** are greater than or equal to the number of rows and columns specified in the direction file header, and that **NYR** is greater than the number of years over which flows are to be routed.
 Also, make sure **PMAX** exceeds the total number of grid cells to be routed.
 If the dimensions are insufficient a warning will be generated and the program will terminate.